unplugin/unplugin-vue-components/README.md

 }
 ```

-If made other UI libraries configured, please feel free to contribute so it can help others using them out-of-box.
+If you create a resolver for a new UI library, please feel free to contribute so it can help others using them out-of-box.
 Thanks!

 ## Configuration